 - Demonstrate professionalism in all aspects of their practice including engagement with te reo Māori me ngā tikanga Māori

 - Apply and justify effective pedagogies (teaching practices) in curriculum delivery;

-- Gather, analyse and interpret a range of data to inform pedagogical decisions
+- Gather, analyse and interpret a range of data to inform pedagogical decisions; and

 - Reflexively articulate and justify an emerging personal and professional philosophy of teaching and learning.